konradmayer/hyperSpec.utils/README.md

 ## What is yet to come?

-Multiple additional funtions are currently planned and ideas are added to the [issues](https://github.com/konradmayer/hyperSpec.utils/issues) section with an [![label: enhancement](https://img.shields.io/badge/-enhancement-84b6eb.svg)](https://github.com/konradmayer/hyperspec.utils/issues?q=label%3Aenhancement)
+Multiple additional functions are currently planned and ideas are added to the [issues](https://github.com/konradmayer/hyperSpec.utils/issues) section with an [![label: enhancement](https://img.shields.io/badge/-enhancement-84b6eb.svg)](https://github.com/konradmayer/hyperspec.utils/issues?q=label%3Aenhancement)